dgravesa/go-parallel/README.md

 # go-parallel

-Package `parallel` provides a looping construct that enables parallel execution, inspired by OpenMP's "parallel for" pragmas in C, C++ and Fortran.
+Package `parallel` provides a construct to simplify parallel for loop execution in Go, inspired by OpenMP's "parallel for" pragmas in C, C++ and Fortran.

 ```go